benlasko/Capstone-2/README.md

 ### So text like this:
 1. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???
+2.
-2. To be or not to be?
+3. To be or not to be?
-3. In his house at R'lyeh dead Cthulhu waits dreaming.
+4. In his house at R'lyeh dead Cthulhu waits dreaming.

 ### Becomes:
 1. first fare may time carrier seat available select
+2.
-2. ''
+3. ''
-3. house rlyeh dead cthulhu wait dreaming
+4. house rlyeh dead cthulhu wait dreaming

+### Line 3 is a good example of why natural language processing can be difficult.

 <br>